Carmen Flórez-Mansi, Choral Director

-Carmen Flórez-Mansi, a native of New Mexico, currently serves as the Pastoral Associate for Music at the Cathedral Basilica of St. Francis of Assisi.
+Carmen Flórez-Mansi, a native of New Mexico, currently serves as the Santa Fe Symphony’s Choral Director and as Pastoral Associate for Music at the Cathedral Basilica of St. Francis of Assisi.
 Since 1989, she has performed as a vocal artist, choral conductor, vocal instructor, and liturgy specialist throughout the Southwest, including solo appearances with the Santa Fe Desert Chorale and The Santa Fe Symphony Orchestra & Chorus.
-Mrs. Flórez-Mansi is also the Director of the Choral Arts Society at St. Michael’s High School, which she founded in 2014.
-Under her direction, this advanced 42-member chorus won the New Mexico Music Educators 2017 State 4A Choral Championship which took place at Cleveland High School in Albuquerque.
+She is also the Founder and Director of the Choral Arts Society at St. Michael’s High School.
+Under her direction, this advanced 42-member chorus won the New Mexico Music Educators 2017 State 4A Choral Championship, which took place at Cleveland High School in Albuquerque.
 In just their third year, this was the Choral Arts Society’s first year competing in state finals.

 From 2008 to 2010, she led the Cathedral Basilica of St. Francis of Assisi in an 18-month liturgical and musical celebration of the 400 Years of Faith in New Mexico Quarto Centennial events, which included the visit of the Spanish Royal Family.
-She has hosted and served as choral conductor and liturgist for events at the Cathedral Basilica, such as Vesper Service for the Papal Nuncio and 285 members of U.S. Conference of Catholic Bishops.
-She has also served as a plenum speaker and clinician in the areas of sacred music and liturgy for the Southwest Liturgical Conference, Hispanic Pastoral Musicians Conference, and National Pastoral Musicians Conference.
+She has hosted and served as choral conductor and liturgist for Basilica events such as Vesper Service for the Papal Nuncio and 285 members of U.S. Conference of Catholic Bishops.
+She has also served as a plenum speaker and clinician in the areas of sacred music and liturgy for the Southwest Liturgical Conference, Hispanic Pastoral Musicians Conference and National Pastoral Musicians Conference.

-Carmen Flórez-Mansi and her husband, Tom, have two sons—Thomasluke and Estevan.
+Flórez-Mansi and her husband, Tom, have two sons, Thomasluke and Estevan.